ImperialCollegeLondon/intro2opt-tutorial/README.md

 $ glpsol -m steel.mod -o steel.out
 (You might need to use 'glspol.exe' instead of 'glpsol' on Windows)

-4. Check the output files:
-if the steel.out file is correctly generated.
+4. Check the output files: the steel.out file is correctly generated.

 If the command at point (3) did not run, it might be that glpsol is not on your PATH.
 Two solutions for that:
 - (not best) instead of "glpsol" use the full path, e.g. on Mac '/usr/local/bin/glpsol  -m steel.mod'